Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 There are clear traces to show that the underground army had been burned before, but when and by whom are still unclear.

-Others believed that the people of Qin burnt Terracotta Army because the burning was a sacrificial ceremony, which was believed to send funerary objects to the other world.
+• Others believed that the people of Qin burned the Terracotta Army because the burning was part of a sacrificial ceremony, believed to send funerary objects to the other world.

-Another speculation was that some rotten objects in the pit produced combustible substances like methane and caused the fire.
+• Another speculation was that some decomposed objects in the pit produced combustible substances like methane, causing the fire.

 Stone Armer Unearthed from one of Qin Shi Huang's Funerary Pits